 User’s first 30-day revenue

 Filter sets are typically named in ways that explain the information they are including or excluding.
-For example, naming a filter set Order items we count will allow any user to go in, view the logic of the filter set, and understand what order information determines what is counted across the business.
+For example, naming a filter set Order items we count allows any user to go in, view the logic of the filter set, and understand what order information determines what is counted across the business.
 Remember that filter sets can be applied to both calculated columns and metrics, and should be easy to understand.

 Average customer LTV (first 30 days)